rahultesla/Rudito/README.md

 # Rudito
-This is a programming language which needs simple and different approch to code.
+This is a programming language which needs simple and different approach to code.